Connect with us

 Insurance commissioner suspends mediation between UMMC, Blue Cross

-Chaney on Thursday said he made the to suspend it indefinitely because “no progress has been reported to my office in the last six weeks.”
+Chaney on Thursday said he made the decision to suspend it indefinitely because “no progress has been reported to my office in the last six weeks.”

 Hours later, however, Chaney sent an updated statement to Mississippi Today saying that while he has suspended mediation, “both parties are continuing talks to settle the network dispute and I believe a prompt settlement agreement is possible.”

-If no settlement is reached in the “near future,” the dispute will be the and the Institutions of Higher Learning’s problem to solve, he said.
+If no settlement is reached in the “near future,” the dispute will be the legislature and the Institutions of Higher Learning’s problem to solve, he said.

 UMMC terminated its contract with Blue Cross earlier this year and officially went out of network with the insurer on April 1.
-The move has had a massive impact on Mississippians with Blue Cross, particularly those who use services only available at UMMC, transplant candidates and children in need of specialty care.
+The move has had a massive impact on Mississippians with Blue Cross, particularly those who use services only available at UMMC, including transplant candidates and children in need of specialty care.

 “It’s deplorable that the citizens of our state are being used as pawns to settle this dispute,” Chaney said, echoing comments he made to the House and Senate insurance committees at a joint meeting Oct.
 3.